dwavesystems/minorminer/readme.md

 minorminer
 ==========

-minorminer is a heuristic tool for finding graph minors.
-Given a possible minor and a target graph, it tries to find a mapping that embeds the minor into the target graph.
+minorminer is a heuristic tool for minor embedding: given a minor and target graph, it tries to find a mapping that embeds the minor into the target.

-The primary utility is a function called ```find_embedding```, which is an implementation of the algorithm described in [1].
-Our implementation of this heuristic algorithm accepts various optional parameters, which are used to tune the algorithm's execution or constrain the problem in consideration.
+The primary utility function, ```find_embedding()```, is an implementation of the heuristic algorithm described in [1].
+It accepts various optional parameters used to tune the algorithm's execution or constrain the given problem.

-The twin goal of this implementation is to provide enough hooks to the user that it will be easy to use this code as a basic building block in future research, without any degradation in performance when compared to well-tuned implementation of the algorithm which omits those parameters.
+This implementation aims to provide users with hooks to easily use the code as a basic building block in future research while maintaining performance on par with tuned non-configurable implementations.

 [1] https://arxiv.org/abs/1406.2741